franzparks/InsuranceCodeLookupMicroservice/README.md

-- Since the registry, microservice and web app (which encapsulates the microservice for much easier consumption) all run on Tomcat, run the applications in this order in dev: RegistrationServer.java (registry can be seen on http://localhost:1111/), then LookupMicroServiceApplicationServer.java (the micro service which gets data from the pdf and makes it available as a service and runs on http://localhost:2222/), and then WebServer.java (the web server).
+- Since the registry, microservice and web app (which encapsulates the microservice for much easier consumption) all run on Tomcat, run the applications in this order in dev: RegistrationServer.java (registry can be seen on http://localhost:1111/), then LookupMicroServiceApplicationServer.java (the micro service which gets data from the pdf and makes it available as a service and runs on http://localhost:2222/), and then WebServer.java (the web server which runs on http://localhost:3333/).
 The webserver still has some issues, will try to resolve them asap.